spiegelm/smart-heating-local/README.md

 Open a SSH client and connect to the determined IP.
 The default username and password are `pi` and `raspberry`.
 Type `sudo raspi-config` to expand the filesystem, change the password and set the local time zone.

+Enable IPv6: Add `ipv6` on a line by itself at the end of /etc/modules.

 ## Setup smart-heating

 Clone this repository into your home folder: `git clone https://github.com/spiegelm/smart-heating.git`.
 It should now look like this: